Updated July 17th, 2018.

-Old Dutch Hospital – Dating back to 1680, this is the oldest building in Fort, Colombo.
+Dating back to 1680, this is the oldest building in Fort, Colombo.
 It has recently been converted into a shopping precinct and heritage building.
-Good place to get your air-con fix.
+A good place to get your air-con fix.

 Check out this video by our friend Mark from Migrationology for more things to do in Colombo – and what to eat!

 What to eat in Colombo: